jobisoft/DAV-4-TbSync/README.md

 ![image](https://raw.githubusercontent.com/jobisoft/DAV-4-TbSync/master/screenshots/AddAccount.png)

+## Compatibility list

+DAV-4-TbSync is known to work with the following service providers:
+* fruux.com
+* gmx.de
+* posteo.de
+* mailbox.org

+Furthermore, DAV-4-TbSync is known to work with the following server systems:
+* sabre/dav
+* ownCloud
+* Nextcloud
+* SOGo

 ## Work around for subscribing calendars of different users on the same server

 Lightning has problems subscribing to multiple calendars of different users on the same server.
 DAV-4-TbSync can probably resolve this issue, if you set